 What if I need to speak with my child's teacher?

 Please call the school office and leave a message for the teacher to call you during a planning period or after the school day.
 You may desire to set up a conference time or speak on the phone.
 You may also e-mail a request.
 However, please note that we do not want to solve problems via e-mail.

 During Outback hours we offer lessons, which may include guitar, piano, ballet, karate, gymnastics, and others.
 Outback and instructional charges apply.
 Students may participate in the 100-Mile Club, Adventure Club, MAIS Swim Meet, football, basketball, pep squad and Safety Patrol at appropriate age levels.
 CCS also participates in the MAIS spelling bee and art competition and the ACSI writing competition.
 Additional opportunities in middle school include volleyball, tennis, golf, cross country, track, student government, Lego Robotics, Bible studies, and more.

 What expenses should I anticipate?

-In addition to an annual contract fee and tuition, parents provide school uniforms for their student and pay a once per year supply fee, which covers most of the child's initial classroom supplies, consumables, a basic school picture package, and a yearbook.
+In addition to an annual enrollment fee and tuition, parents provide school uniforms for their student and pay a once per year supply fee, which covers most of the child's initial classroom supplies, consumables, a basic school picture package, and a yearbook.
 Students in first grade and up pay a once per year technology fee for advanced computer instruction.
 There are participation fees for some optional opportunities like athletics.
 Other expenses are field trips and optional services, such as school lunches, the Learning Lab, and Outback.
-You are encouraged to participate in an occasional fundraiser, like the Golf Tournament, Fall into Fun, and the Annual Fund.
+You are encouraged to participate in an occasional fundraiser, like Spring Swing, Warrior Shoot, Fall into Fun, and the Annual Fund.

 How can I get involved?